 13. Purple Mash – Resources aimed at primary school-aged children have been made free now schools have closed.

-15. Teacher’s Pet – Wide range of resources for primary pupils.
+15. Teacher’s Pet – some free resources for primary pupils.

-16. Phonics Play – All the resources on Phonics Play have been made free for the duration of the school closures.
+16. Phonics Play – Phonics Play have made made their resources free again for the duration of the school closures.